JKUATSES/2021-CAM/README.md

-# 2021-CAM
-This is Computer Aided Manufacturing for ses projects weekly meetings during the academic year 2021-2022
+# Computer Aided Manufacturing

+Computer Aided Manufacturing is the use of software and computer controlled machinery to automate manufacturing.

+If you want to bring your design to life with a high accuracy finish, then CAM is the way to go.